octoTurnip/ha-flipped-utilities/README.md

 #### Show Navigation Bar

 You can choose to disable the navigation bar shown in views by toggling this setting off.
 This is useful if you want to use an alternate view navigation system such as [Navbar Card](https://github.com/joseluis9595/lovelace-navbar-card).
 Note that this does not disable navigation bar styles or restore the default view tabs, it hides them entirely.
+Requires style upgrades to be enabled.

 ### Other